 How to reach Omkareshwar

-The nearest railhead to Omkareshwar Mahadev temple is Omkareshwar Road( 12km) on the Ratlam- Khandwa section of the Western Railways.
+The nearest railhead to Omkareshwar Mahadev temple is at a distance of 12 km in Omkareshwar Road, on the Ratlam- Khandwa section of Western Railways.

-The town of Omkareshwar is well-connected by regular bus services with Omkareshwar road, Indore, and Ujjain.
+The town of Omkareshwar is well-connected with regular bus services from Omkareshwar road, Indore, and Ujjain.

 Best Season to visit Omkareshwar